jSunpayco/Dota-Drafter/README.md

 # DOTA Drafter

-Note: This is a personal project in progress.
-The live demo is deployed on Vercel, and can be visited [here](https://dota-drafter.vercel.app/).
-The backend component can be found in [this repo](https://github.com/jSunpayco/dota-drafter-backend).

 This is a web application developed to simulate Captains Mode, a set of rules in the video game DOTA 2.
 The feature replicated from the game is when two team leaders take turns picking and banning one character from a list of 100+ within a specified time limit.

 The frontend is written in [ReactJS](https://reactjs.org/), whereas [MantineUI](https://mantine.dev/) was also used for some html components.
 [OpenDota API](https://docs.opendota.com/) was initially used to retrieve character information, but has now migrated to Mongo Atlas.
+The backend component can be found in [this repo](https://github.com/jSunpayco/dota-drafter-backend).

+Note: This project is no longer deployed on Vercel, and is now required to be run locally.

-## Running the app locally
+## Running the app

 Download the source code and unzip it in a folder.